csilfverskiold/restaurant-project/README.md

 - Customize forms
     - To further enhance the UX of the forms, add custom more CSS to them.
 - Hide register account button
     - Hide register account if logged in.
+- Validation errors
+    - Adress HTML validation errors

 # References